Transatlantic Album Reviews

 Transatlantic’s first album was a quickly recorded side project.
 Portnoy later stated, “with Dream Theater, the latest album took us eight months or something.
 With Transatlantic, two weeks of writing and basic tracks; the guitar and vocals were overdubbed afterwards.”
 The title is a reference to SMPTE, a time code used in recording, and it’s also an acronym of the members’ initials.
 SMPT:e is highly regarded by Transatlantic fans, but it’s not my favourite – it’s less punchy and less collaborative than their other records.

-SMPTe is a hefty record with five tracks stretching out over 77 minutes.
-The half-hour opener ‘All of the Above’ is often a fan-favourite, but it doesn’t hold my attention as well as some of the band’s other epics – it’s not as heavy, although there’s some great keyboard playing from Morse.
+SMPTe is a hefty record – five tracks stretch over 77 minutes.
+The half-hour opener ‘All of the Above’ is often a fan-favourite, but it doesn’t hold my attention as other Transatlantic epics – it’s not as heavy, although there’s some great keyboard playing from Morse.
 ‘My New World’, with Stolt on lead vocals, sticks much better – the riff is memorable and it rocks harder.
 Morse gets in his customary sentimental track with ‘We All Need Some Light’.
 SMPTe closes with a cover of the song that’s sometimes regarded as the first fully-fledged progressive rock epic – Procol Harum’s ‘In Held ‘Twas in I’ from 1968’s Shine on Brightly.

 SMPT:e is a promising debut, but it’s not one of my favourite Transatlantic records.